-- 3. To disable the driver's default behavior of converting server-side property key names to all lower-case characters, set the LCaseSspKeyName property to 0. - 4.
-Save the odbc.ini configuration file.
+3. To disable the driver's default behavior of converting server-side property key names to all lower-case characters, set the LCaseSspKeyName property to 0.

 Configuring Logging Options

 To help troubleshoot issues, you can enable logging in the driver.